Delwar Hossain Sayeedi: Conviction

-The tribunal found Sayeedi guilty in 8 of the 20 charges, including mass killing, rape, arson, loot and force minority Hindus to convert to Islam during 1971.
-On 28 February 2013, the tribunal sentenced him to death by hanging for two charges among the eight committed during the Liberation War of Bangladesh in 1971.
+The tribunal found Sayeedi guilty in 8 of the 20 charges, including mass killing, rape, arson, looting and force minority Hindus to convert to Islam during 1971.
+On 28 February 2013, the tribunal sentenced him to death by hanging for two charges among the eight committed during the Independence War of Bangladesh in 1971.

-As per the verdict, Sayeedi was awarded capital punishment for the offenses as listed in charge Nos.
-8 and 10.
-The court refrained from passing any separate sentence of imprisonment for the offences listed in charges Nos.6,7,11,14,16 and 19 which it said had been proved beyond a reasonable doubt.
-At the same time, the accused was found not guilty to the offenses of crimes against humanity as listed in charges nos.
-1,2,3,4,5,9,12,13,15,17,18 and 20 and was acquitted from the said charges.
+Sayeedi was awarded capital punishment for the offenses as listed in charge numbers 8 and 10.
+The court refrained from passing any separate sentence of imprisonment for the offences listed in charge numbers 6, 7, 11, 14, 16 and 19 which it said had been proved beyond a reasonable doubt.
+At the same time, the accused was found not guilty to the offenses of crimes against humanity as listed in charge numbers 1, 2, 3, 4, 5, 9, 12, 13, 15, 17, 18, 20 and was acquitted from the said charges.
+Sayeedi's lawyers boycotted the trial and have said that the charges against Sayeedi and others were politically motivated.